 \section{Simulation studies}

-We now conduct several simulation studies to highlight the efficacy of the censored NBE against competing censored (pairwise) likelihood approaches.
-Section~\ref{sec:sim_gen} outlines the general setting for the simulation studies.
-In Section~\ref{sec:sim_fixed}, we consider studies where $\tau$ is fixed across replicates, while in Section~\ref{sec:sim_vary} we consider studies where $\tau$ is allowed to vary.
+We now conduct several simulation studies to highlight the efficacy of our novel NBE against competing censored (pseudo) likelihood approaches.
+In Section~\ref{sec:sim_gen}, we outline the general setting for the simulation studies.
+In Section~\ref{sec:sim_fixed}, we consider studies where the censoring threshold $\tau$ is fixed, while in Section~\ref{sec:sim_vary} we consider studies where $\tau$ varies during training.